 To minimize capital gains tax, do the following;

-Hold an asset for a long time: with this, you can qualify for a long term capital gains tax rate since it’s significantly lower than the short-term capital gains rate for most assets.
+Hold an asset for a long time: with this, you can qualify for a long-term capital gains tax rate since it’s significantly lower than the short-term capital gains rate for most assets.

 Exclude home sales: To qualify, you must own a home and use it as your main residence for at least two years in the five-year period before you sell it.
 You also must not have excluded another home from capital gains in the two-year period before the home sale.
-With this, you can exclude up to $250,000 in gains from a home sale if you’re single and up to $500,000 if you’re married filing jointly.
+With this, you can exclude up to $250,000 in gains from a home sale if you’re single and up to $500,000 if you’re married and filing jointly.

 Carry losses over: If your net capital loss exceeds the limit you can deduct it for the year.
-However, the IRS allows you to carry the excess into the next year, deducting it on that year’s return.
+However, the IRS allows you to carry the excess into the next year, deducting it from that year’s return.

-Get a Robo–advisor: the Robo-advisors manage your investments for you automatically.
+Get a Roboadvisor: The Robo-advisors manage your investments for you automatically.
 The advisors often employ smart tax strategies, including tax-loss harvesting, which involves selling losing investments to offset the gains from winners.